 Icon

-An icon (<nys-icon>) is a visual symbol used to concisely conveny meaning or action and can add to visual appearance.
-Icons are meant to enhance, not replace textual informaiton.
+The <nys-icon> is a visual symbol used to concisely convey meaning or action and can add to visual appearance.
+Icons are meant to enhance, not replace textual information.
 NYSDS includes a curated subset of the Google Material Symbols rounded icon set.

 Options